alvsuut-buddy/CPT-Collection/Case-Study-Bank-Network-Design/README.md

    * **Port Security:** Configured on access ports (sticky MAC, violation shutdown).
    * **WLAN Security:** WPA2-PSK authentication for Guest Area Access Points.

-## Trade-Off Analysis

-In this design, we prioritized **Scalability** and **Performance** by using Multilayer Switches at the distribution layer.
-This reduces the load on the main router compared to a Router-on-a-Stick model, although it increases hardware cost.
-OSPF was chosen over RIP for faster convergence and better scalability for a large enterprise network.

 ## How to Run

 1. Download the `.pkt` file.